 Starting the Violin as an Adult Beginner: What to Expect

 What is it like to learn the violin, viola, cello or double bass as an adult beginner?
-It can feel a like going back to primary school or kindy, but if you can push through, the rewards will be endless!
+It can feel a little bit like going back to primary school or kindy, but if you can push through, the rewards will be endless!

 Learning the violin is similar to learning a brand new language.
 When learning a language, you start with small building blocks (alphabet, numbers and very small words) and the same with violin (notes, rhythm and very small tunes).
 We recommend finding a teacher so you can have personalised assistance available to you on a weekly or fortnightly basis.
 Although there are a lot of great resources available online, we find different students can develop different issues with holding the instrument, positioning of your bow or fingers, etc, and these issues are easily avoided with a teacher overlooking your progress.
 A teacher will also work closely with you to find repertoire you want to play and encourage great practice habits so you conquer the goal piece you've always wanted to learn!